 Implementation Timeline (typical)

 This timeline outlines the implementation of a contract repository — meaning the full setup, configuration, migration, and rollout of a central system for storing, organizing, tagging, and managing executed agreements.
-If your repository is part of a broader CLM platform, the process is similar, but may involve additional workflow configuration.
+If your repository is part of a broader CLM platform, the process is similar, but may involve workflow configurations and playbook set up.

 Weeks 0–2: Foundation + Configuration